sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "Now that sounds delightful," Asgore smiled, and then glanced down toward you.
 "I don't believe we've met, young one.
 You would be...?"

-Undyne's claws dug into your shoulder, but you shrugged it off as you stepped forward and took his hand, giving him a firm handshake.
-"I'm Y/N, sir.
+Undyne's claws dug into your shoulder, but you shrugged it off as you swallowed your nerves, stepped forward and took his hand, giving him a firm handshake.
+"I'm...
+Y/N, sir.
 It's a pleasure to meet you.
 My understanding is you're here to see me?"

 "Y/N...?"
 The king's eyebrows rose, and he looked you over more carefully.
 Out of the corner of your vision, you saw Undyne raise both eyebrows, relaxing slightly as it seemed you weren't going to flee.
 "Ah, I see.
 Yes, Alphys has told me some general information about who you are, and I must admit I am terribly curious about, well, a lot of things..."
 He smiled warmly.
 "But I believe a good cup of tea would be the best place to start.
 Let us move to the living space."